keymetrics/doc-pm2/en/plus/quick-start.md

 Or, if you don't have access to the CLI, add `PM2_PUBLIC_KEY` and `PM2_SECRET_KEY` environment variables set with your public and private keys.

-?> The secret and public keys can be found at the top right of your dashboard
+?> Use the `Link an app` help on the top left of your dashboard

 ---